shovansarkarece/css/CSS Gradients/Gradient – CSS.md

 ```
 ## Output
 ![image](https://github.com/user-attachments/assets/42f20741-5895-4c3d-972f-7b0a4950844d)
+# Gradient with Diagonal Direction
-## Example-3
+## Example-1
-## linear-gradient(to top, red, yellow)-->It means go towards bottom to top where first color will be red and second colour will be yellow
+## linear-gradient(to top left, red, yellow)-->It means go towards top left from bottom right first color will be red and second colour will be yellow.
 ```
 ////index.html
 <!DOCTYPE html>